FAQs about Seattle Foundation Scholarships

-Students who receives a scholarship through the Seattle Foundation are required to provide a thank you letter for the donor.
+Students who receive a scholarship through the Seattle Foundation are required to provide a thank you letter for the donor.
 In past examples, students have shared information about themselves (interests, talents, hobbies etc.,) along with what they are most looking forward to in the coming academic year.
 For awards that are renewable, a thank you letter is required each year in the form of an academic progress letter.
-This letter is structured as an ongoing dialogue between the student and the scholarship committee, sharing any personal or academic successes that the student wishes to highlight and/or challenges that they have overcome in the course of the school year.
+This letter is structured as an ongoing dialogue between the student and the scholarship committee, sharing any personal or academic successes that the student wishes to highlight and/or challenges that they have overcome during the school year.
 The length for all letters is typically between 1 to 2 pages.

-- Deferral of the award for a term or year (if a student has other awards that year, this allows them to use their scholarship in the future);
+- Deferral of the award for a term or year (if a student has other awards that year, this allows them to use their scholarship in the future).

 - Breaking the award into 2 smaller distributions during the year rather than paying as a lump sum.